tiannanana/dookbook-doc-webfrontend/en/meta_element.md

 See Also: `@viewport`

-!!! warn "Don't try this at home"
+!!! warn "de-facto dominance"
     Though unstandardized, this declaration is respected by most mobile browsers due to de-facto dominance.
     The default values may vary between devices and browsers.
-    To learn about this declaration in Firefox for Mobile, see this article.

 | Attribute | Description |
 | :-- | :-- |
 | `scheme` | This attribute defines the scheme in which metadata is described.
 A scheme is a context leading to the correct interpretations of the content value, like a format.

-!!! error ""
+!!! error "Warning: it is obsolete"
-    Warning: Do not use this value, as it is obsolete.
+    Do not use this value, as it is obsolete.
 There is no replacement as there was no real usage for it.

 ## Notes